 Introduction

-All over the world, wetlands substantially support communities of people due to their high productivity but are at the same time under increasing anthropogenic pressures (Mitchell 2013).
-This applies particularly to Africa, where many people directly depend on wetlands for subsistence livelihoods such as agriculture and fishing, supported by ecological and hydrological processes (Adams 1993; Mitchell 2013).
-River deltas are of particular importance for people, but at the same time highly degraded (Syvitski et al. 2009; Tessler et al. 2015).
-The destruction of delta habitats is increasing at an alarming pace, mostly due to the lack of sedimentation resulting from upstream river modifications such as dams, with implications for both, ecology and livelihoods (Syvitski et al. 2009).
-Large hydroelectric dams provide electricity and open up new opportunities for economic development, but their environmental and social sustainability is increasingly being questioned (Khagram 2004; Riethof 2017; Schapper et al. 2019).
-A major debate over dam projects and the associated water-energy-food security nexus is ongoing (Khagram 2004; Müller-Mahn and Gebreyes 2019).
+In large parts of the world, wetlands support local populations due to their high productivity, but at the same time are under increasing anthropogenic pressures (Mitchell 2013).
+This applies particularly to Africa, where many people directly depend on wetlands for subsistence livelihoods such as agriculture and fishing (Adams 1993; Mitchell 2013).
+River deltas provide important resources for local communities but are often highly degraded (Syvitski et al. 2009; Tessler et al. 2015).
+One important driver of delta degradation is lack of river dynamics and sedimentation resulting from upstream river modifications such as dams, with implications for the ecology and the livelihoods of those who depend on ecosystem goods and services (Syvitski et al. 2009).
+Large hydroelectric dams provide electricity and provide new opportunities for economic development, but their environmental and social sustainability is increasingly being questioned (Khagram 2004; Riethof 2017; Schapper et al. 2019).
+A major debate over dam projects and the associated water-energy-food security nexus is ongoing globally (Khagram 2004; Müller-Mahn and Gebreyes 2019).